 Note.
 The net amount determined for the net bonus depreciation or the IRC Section 179 add-back might be a negative figure (because of a higher depreciation basis in subsequent years).
 If it is, use a minus sign to denote that.
 (If the taxable income is a loss, this adjustment increases a loss when added back.)
-Enclose a statement to explain the adjustment.

 Special rules may apply if the Section 179 expensing is taken against property acquired in a like-kind exchange.
-See Income Tax Information Bulletin #118 at www.in.gov/dor/files/reference/ib118.pdf for additional information.
+See Income Tax Information Bulletin #118 at www.in.gov/dor/files/ib118.pdf for additional information.